IsraelOjiefoh/IsraelOjiefoh/README.md

 - ## About Me
 - ### 👀 I’m interested in ...

-- 🧑‍💻  Data Science
+- 🧑‍💻  Full Stack Web Development
-- 🧑‍💻  using Software as a solution to most Problems
+- 🧑‍💻  Using Software as a Solution to Most Problems
-- 📝  having a strong foundation and interest in Data Science and Artificial Intelligence.
+- 📝  Having a strong foundation and interest in Web Development.
 - 🤓 Learning new things

  ## 🌱 I’m currently learning ...

-- Full Stack Data Sciene, Machine Learning Engineering, Deep Learning, Computer Vision, and Natural Language Processing
+- Full Stack Web Development With React, TailWindCss NodeJs

 ## 💞️ I’m looking to collaborate on...
 **GitHub**